webplatform/docs/javascript/statements/if_else/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs spec reference, standardization status.
-Probably should be renamed to "else if".
+|Editorial notes=Todo: Probably should be renamed to "else if".
 |Checked_Out=No
 }}
 {{Summary_Section|Conditionally executes a group of statements, depending on the value of an expression.}}